massgravel/massgrave.dev/office-license-is-not-genuine.md

 -   Office Click-to-Run builds (since February 2021) that are activated with KMS check the existence of a KMS server name in the registry.
 If the KMS server is not present, a banner is shown in Office programs notifying that "Office isn't licensed properly"

--   If 32-bit Office installed on 64-bit Windows, Office checks the KMS server existence in the corresponding WOW6432Node registry key as well.
+-   If 32-bit Office is installed on 64-bit Windows, Office checks the KMS server existence in the corresponding WOW6432Node registry key as well.

 -   Apart from this, they also detect if a registered KMS server is on their blacklist or not.
 As far as I know, the below 3 addresses are blacklisted.